core-wg/oscore/draft-ietf-core-object-security.md

 ##  Test Vector 8: OSCORE Response with Partial IV, Server {#tv8}

 This section contains a test vector for an OSCORE protected 2.05 Content response to the request in {{tv4}}.
 The unprotected response has payload "Hello World!" and no options.
-The protected response does not contain a kid, but contains a  Partial IV.
+The protected response does not contain a 'kid', but contains a  Partial IV.
 Note that some parameters are derived from the request.

 Unprotected CoAP response: 0x64455d1f00003974ff48656c6c6f20576f726c6421 (21 bytes)